cpcwood/home-server/README.md

 - redis - job storage
 - psql - database storage

-The file [tasks-docker.txt](tasks-docker.txt) contains the commands required to build the containers for the application.
-The circle-ci [```.config```](./.circleci/config.yml) is set to build and push the containers automatically during the CI/CD pipeline.
+Production containers are expected to be built and pushed to a container repository through CI, see the [CircleCI config file](./.circleci/config.yml).
+The [`tasks`](./tasks) file also has commands which can be used to build the production containers.

-Note: Make sure to replace ```cpcwood``` with your dockerhub username and ensure mounted paths are correct for your machine.
+Note: Make sure to replace the ```cpcwood``` in the container tags with your container repository username and ensure mounted paths are correct for your machine.

 #### Deploy